wpbrown/azmeta-pipeline/README.md

 This process requires an account that has:

  * Reader or higher access to any subscription in the EA.
- * Storage Blob Data Contributor or higher access to the storage account.
+ * Contributor or higher access to the storage account.
-   * Contributor is not sufficient.
-You must have Storage Blob Data Contributor.
  * Enterprise Admin rights (read-only is sufficient) in the EA portal

 Install the tool in the Azure Cloud Shell as described [here](https://github.com/wpbrown/azmeta-pipeline-cli#installation-in-azure-cloud-shell).